 Located in an old church on Ezzard Street near Staplehouse, Dad’s Garage is a non-profit theatre company featuring original plays and improv comedy shows from local actors, comedians, and playwrights.
 Late night shows usually begin around 10:30 p.m.

-LATE-NIGHT ALTERNATIVE: Just a few doors down from Field Day on Highland Avenue, Jack’s Pizza and Wings serves up jumbo slices, wings, and beer-and-shot combos into the wee hours of the morning.
+LATE-NIGHT ALTERNATIVE: Jack’s Pizza and Wings on Highland serves up jumbo slices, wings, and beer-and-shot combos into the wee hours of the morning.

 Located across from Highland Bakery, baker Erika Council opened this restaurant dedicated to the Southern buttermilk biscuit in 2022.
 During breakfast and lunch, folks line up to order her signature Glori-Fried chicken biscuit and other breakfast standards like the BEC biscuit topped with American cheese, maple butter chicken and waffles, or stack of buttermilk pancakes.
 Make sure to order one of the gooey cinnamon rolls if offered on the menu.
 Lines can be long on the weekends, so prepare for a wait that’s totally worth it.
 Open Wednesday through Sunday.